 - Identifying emerging research needs at an early stage

-Hosted by the Duke Initiative on Survey Methodology and The Odum Institute for Research in Social Science at the University of North Carolina, the event will be held in vibrant downtown Durham at MDC.
+Hosted by the Duke Initiative on Survey Methodology and The Odum Institute for Research in Social Science at the University of North Carolina, the event was held in vibrant downtown Durham at MDC.

-The workshop will feature a keynote address by Dr. Roger Tourangeau, Vice President at Westat and past president of the American Association for Public Opinion Research (AAPOR).
+The workshop featured a keynote address by Dr. Roger Tourangeau, Vice President at Westat and past president of the American Association for Public Opinion Research (AAPOR).

-The theme of the workshop is “Approaches for Mitigating Total Survey Error (TSE) and Its Effects.”
+The theme of the workshop was “Approaches for Mitigating Total Survey Error (TSE) and Its Effects.”
 Consistent with this theme, we are especially interested in topics such as adaptive design and data collection strategies, methods for combining and analyzing data from multiple sources, and minimizing TSE when using non-probability surveys.
-However, we welcome any topics related to TSE.

 D. Sunshine Hillygus, Professor of Political Science and Public Policy, Duke University